KishiCodes/Amazon-Product-Review-Analysis/README.md

 - Create an interactive and visual dashboard that summarizes key insights.
 - Present findings in a business friendly format suitable for stakeholders.
 ##  Tools Used
-- Microsoft Excel
+- **Microsoft Excel**
- > Power Pivot
+ - Power Pivot
- > Pivot Tables and Charts
+ - Pivot Tables and Charts
- > Dashboard Layout
+ - Dashboard Layout
- > Excel formulas(e.g., IF, COUNTIF,etc.)
+ - Excel formulas(e.g., IF, COUNTIF,etc.)
 - Data Source: Amazon Product Review Dataset(Excel file format)
 - GitHub: For version control and project submission
+##  Dataset Discription
+After cleaning and restructuring, the following columns were included in the dataset:
+- Category Hierarchy(Main Category